Analysis | The blurry line between combating ‘fraud’ and just making voting harder

 Extending that analogy, Abbott’s claim about the dangers of trading drugs for votes is like arguing that Congress shouldn’t expand the identification one can use to board an airplane because in 2007 a guy trying to get on a commuter flight out of El Paso gave the pilot $100,000 in counterfeit bills.
 Yes, such behavior should be prosecuted, since it’s illegal.
 No, it doesn’t really have anything to do with anything.

-But when there’s the standard for demanding policy changes is “people are concerned about the concerns we’ve fomented,” this is where you land.
+But when the standard for demanding policy changes is “people are concerned about the concerns we’ve fomented,” this is where you land.